rickellis/SST/README.md

   }
 ```

-Here's the contents of `App.svelte`
+Replace the contents of `src/App.svelte` with:

 ```js
 <!-- App.svelte -->